South Asia Partnership

 Since 2017, the U.S. national laboratories have partnered with USAID missions and partners across India and South Asia to support the region’s transition to low-emission energy systems, scale up variable renewable energy and distributed energy resources, and improve its power system’s modeling, tools, and processes.

-The South Asia Group for Energy (SAGE) is a consortium consisting of USAID and three U.S. Department of Energy national laboratories: Lawrence Berkeley National Laboratory, National Renewable Energy Laboratory (NREL), and Pacific Northwest National Laboratory.
+The current partnership, called the South Asia Group for Energy (SAGE) is a consortium consisting of USAID and two U.S. Department of Energy national laboratories: National Renewable Energy Laboratory (NREL), and Pacific Northwest National Laboratory.

 Through SAGE, governments, public institutions, and private sector partners in South Asia can access best-in-class energy expertise from U.S. national labs to support long-term planning and strategic development and receive consultation on complex energy challenges.
-SAGE activities as shown on YouTube are designed to support South Asia's clean energy transition and climate resilience through:
+SAGE activities are designed to support South Asia's clean energy transition and climate resilience through:

 • Enhancing knowledge and adoption of new and evolving technologies